 If you are an agency or temporary worker and you have been injured in an accident at work because your employer has not provided you with the right training, or failed to ensure that you could work safely with the correct PPE to minimise the risk of injury, we can help you make a claim.

-Temporary staff should follow the same steps after an accident at work as their permanently employed colleagues.
+Agency staff should follow the same steps after an accident at work as their permanently employed colleagues.
 Decent employers should already have steps in place to ensure that you can properly record and report any accident in the correct manner.
 Of course, when you are working under the placement of a 3rd party employment agency, you should also report your accident to them as well.
 Just ask for the accident book and ensure that the details are recorded fully and in your words.

 It is also important that medical attention should be sought for any injuries sustained so you have evidence on record.
 One of the major benefits of making a claim is the possibility of accessing excellent rehab therapies to speed your return to work and get back to normality.
 Our specialist solicitors will look to obtain such treatments for claimants if possible.
 Such rehab can include physiotherapy, massage therapy, osteopathy and many other kinds of intervention.